Syllabus

 Course Notes:

-• The course notes are on the CMU CS Academy webpage, linked from the schedule.
+• The course notes are on the CMU CS Academy webpage.
 You are required to carefully read them in their entirety, to carefully complete the checkpoints in them, and to carefully watch any videos they contain (including videos in guided exercises).

 • We may provide additional notes on the course schedule.
 You must read these unless they are marked as optional.